moritree/jisho-nomikomi/README.md

 ### `tokenise [TEXT]...`
 *(`tokenize` is also accepted spelling)*

 Collect and cache tokens from the given Japanese text.

+### `library`
+View the current cached 'library' of generated cards.

 ## Installation
 To test the CLI, you can make a new virtualenv and then install the package.
 From a terminal within the project folder:
 ```